0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 {% include figure image_path="/assets/images/posts/2020/10/zero-downtime-deployment-when-using-alb-ingress-controller/alb-ingress-controller-with-2048-game-screenshot.png" alt="2048 Game deployed with ALB Ingress Controller" caption="2048 Game deployed with ALB Ingress Controller" %}

-Like any kind of container application, as a administrator, SRE (Site Reliability Engineer), part of operation team or DevOps engineer, the goal and our duty is: **we always try to ensure the service can run properly without any issue and without any interruption**, especially facing the challenges like: when your developers are saying that **"Oh! we need to upgrade/update the application"**, **"we are going to roll out a bug fix"**, **"the new feature is going to online"**, any service downtime can lead anyone of stakeholders(users, operation team or leadership) unhappy.
+Like any kind of container application, as a administrator/SRE (Site Reliability Engineer)/part of operation team or DevOps engineer, the goal and our duty is: **we always try to ensure the service can run properly without any issue and without any interruption**, especially facing the challenges like: when your developers are saying that **"Oh! we need to upgrade/update the application"**, **"we are going to roll out a bug fix"**, **"the new feature is going to online"**, any service downtime can lead anyone of stakeholders(users, operation team or leadership) unhappy.

 I am going to use a simple loop trick to continously access my container service via the endpoint `xxxxxxxx-2048game-xxxxxxxx-xxxx-xxxxxxxxx.ap-northeast-1.elb.amazonaws.com` to demonstrate a scenario: This is a popular web service and we always have customer access to it.
 (Like social media service, bitcoin trading platform or any else, we basically have zero tolerance for any service downtime as it can impact our revenue.), as below: